kmaaallen/simon-game/README.md

 ## Testing
 ### Automated Testing
 <br>This project used Jasmine to unit test the game.
-<br>Specs, the test script and the index page used to run the Jasmine unit tests can be found here: https://github.com/kmaaallen/simon-game/tree/master/documentation/automatedTesting
+<br>Specs and the index page used to run the Jasmine unit tests can be found here: https://github.com/kmaaallen/simon-game/tree/master/documentation/automatedTesting

 For a full outline of my automated testing process please view: https://github.com/kmaaallen/simon-game/blob/master/documentation/automatedTesting/automatedTesting.md

 To run the tests:
-As I did: run the file /documentation/automatedTesting/index.html in preview in cloud9.
+As I did: run the file /documentation/automatedTesting/index.html in preview in cloud9 or preview in browser.
 Or follow these instructions from the Jasmine documentation on how to install and run Jasmine available at: https://github.com/jasmine/jasmine#installation